qianyilun/cmpt409/Assignment 1/src/Readme.md

 ## Algorithm overview

-1. Build a graph
+1. Build graph
-2. DFS to get the path between two nodes
+2. DFS to get the path between two node
 3. If the path length is even number, they meet.
 If not, they jump forever.

 ## Implementation detail